wscstrive/Reading-List/Preliminaries/Differentiable_homography.md

 t_3
 \end{bmatrix}
 $$
-> The position and orientation of rigid objects can be transformed while their shape and size remain unchanged.
+> Notice: The position and orientation of rigid objects can be transformed while their shape and size remain unchanged.
 Degrees of freedom: 6 (3 rotations and 3 translations)
 Rotation matrix: _3*3_?
 Rotation around an axis affects other axes, and the coordinates are related to each other
 Translation matrix: _3*1_? coordinates are independent of each other